John Kieran: Career

 Kieran became a familiar face on 1950s television, guesting on numerous panel and quiz shows, including CBS' 13-week revival of Information, Please! as a 1952 summer replacement show, the only time it would be seen on TV.

-A dedicated bird watcher and observer of the natural world, endowed with a breezy, colloquial writing style, Kieran enjoyed roaming Riverdale, his home area of the northwest Bronx, recording for posterity the changing scene at a time when the post-World War II housing boom was encroaching on, and eventually eliminating, formerly natural areas.
-His 1959 book A Natural History of New York City has continued to be read for its observations on local geography as well as birds, reptiles, fish "in troubled waters" and mammals within the city limits.
+Kieran was an avid birdwatcher and observer of the natural environment.
+He lived in Riverdale, in the northwest Bronx, and documented changes in the local landscape during a period of post-World War II residential development that reduced many formerly undeveloped areas.

+His 1959 book A Natural History of New York City describes wildlife and geography within the city, including birds, reptiles, fish, and mammals observed in a variety of urban habitats.

 In 1964, at the age of 73, Kieran published his autobiography, Not Under Oath.

+In 1972, his story “The City Fox” was adapted into an episode of the The Wonderful World of Disney.

 Personal life

 Kieran married Margaret Ford, a feature writer, September 15, 1947, in Brookline, Massachusetts.
 She was his second wife, his first wife having died five years earlier.
 A son, John Kieran Jr. (1921–2000), also appeared on 1950s TV, including a stint as a regular panelist in 1955 on another long-running quiz show, Down You Go.
 Kieran died on December 10, 1981, in Rockport, Massachusetts, at the age of 89 and is buried at Beech Grove Cemetery in Rockport.